miheerdew/delayed-admin/Readme.md

 Feel free to open a new issue if you have any suggestions, questions or feedback!

 ## Warning
 **It is possible to lock yourself out of admin privileges while you play around with this project.
-To prevent this, keep another administrator account which you can access if things go wrong.**
+To prevent this, keep another administrator account which you can access if things go wrong.** (BTW, if you wish to lock that password up somewhere online see [Lockbox](https://lockbox.pluckeye.net/help)).

 ## Tutorials
 [Tutorial for linux](https://www.ostechnix.com/delayed-admin-temporarily-drop-admin-privileges-administrators/) by SK.